cincospenguinos/We-reGoingHomePrototype/README.md

 - [ ] Certain puzzle pieces are locked onto a track and can only be moved within a certain zone
 - [ ] Consider putting in a run button
 - [ ] Add a mini-map.
 Large rooms will be much more challenging to navigate without one.
+- [ ] We could have secret rooms or doors that open with specific targets to allow you to move from one dungeon to another

 ## Notes